-As a core requirement of the MAC curriculum, this course is an exploration from multiple religious perspectives of theological and philosophical foundations for professional ethics; ethical theories appropriate to professional contexts, spiritual and emotional dimensions of human development, organizational behavior, group dynamics, and various political and social drivers (such as race, ethnicity, or gender)-with special attention to the Association of Professional Chaplains Code of Ethics and to the BCCI Common Qualifications and Competencies for Professional Chaplains ITP2-5, PIC7-8, and OL3-4.
-By making extensive use of case-studies and current journal articles, it addresses challenges that particular contexts may bring to religious leaders as it simultaneously improves multireligious literacy.
+As a core requirement of the MAC curriculum, this course is an exploration from multiple religious perspectives of theological and philosophical foundations for professional ethics; ethical theories appropriate to professional contexts, spiritual and emotional dimensions of human development, organizational behavior, group dynamics, and various political and social drivers (such as race, ethnicity, or gender)-with special attention to the Association of Professional Chaplains Code of Ethics and to the BCCI Common Qualifications and Competencies for Professional Chaplains.1 By making extensive use of case-studies and current journal articles, it addresses challenges that particular contexts may bring to religious leaders as it simultaneously improves multireligious literacy.
 The major deliverable will be a paper laying out a faith-rooted approach to spiritual care integrated with a theory of ethical practice that takes seriously the value of self-awareness, thus the need for harmony between belief, word, and action.
-[ITP1]
+This assignment will be archived as evidence of achievement of course and program outcomes.